bminard/rbt/README.rst

 for Review Board.

 Use **rbt** to collect the Root Resource, Review Requests.
 Limit review request using a few parameters.
+And post reviews.

 Pre-requisites
 --------------